vdelanno/convida/assets/txt-en.md

 Two to three weeks after being completed vaccinated (2 o 1 doses, it depends on the type of vaccine used).

 ¿Is a third dose of COVID-19 vaccine needed?
 No, mostly.
-In the USA a third dose of mRNA vaccine (Pfizer or Moderna) is recommended only to people with very low defenses (moderately or severely immunocompromised).
+In the USA a third dose of mRNA vaccine (Pfizer or Moderna) is recommended, 4 weeks after the second dose, only to people with very low defenses (moderately or severely immunocompromised).
 It must be clear that this third dose is not a booster dose.

 ¿Is a booster dose of COVID-19 vaccine needed?
-No. To date, there is not enough evidence that a booster dose of COVID-19 vaccine is needed.
+To date, there is not enough evidence that a booster dose of COVID-19 vaccine is needed.

+However, on the 22nd of September in the USA the FDA gave an emergency authorization to a booster dose of the Pfizer (Comirnaty) vaccine.
+This single dose will be administered at least 6 months after having completed the primary doses of the COVID-19 vaccines, to:
+-	People 65 years old or older.
+-	People 18 to 64 years old who are at highest risk of developing severe COVID-19.
+-	People 18 to 64 years old whose work or occupation put them at high risk to get infected with the COVID-19 virus, such as health workers.

 ¿Can I get infected and transmit the COVID-19 virus after being vaccinated?
 It is very unlikely.
 The risk of a fully vaccinated person could get infected and transmit the COVID-19 virus is really low, because the virus load and transmission period is lesser than an unvaccinated one.